michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ### Home Assistant Sensors

-Before we move on, with database, we need to aknowledge the data character.
+Before we move on, with database, we need to aknowledge the character of data and make sure HA provides sensors we can use later.

 In general, energy data tracked by Home Assistant sensors grows in time indefinitely.
 Optionally it's allowed that from time to time the value is reset to zero and starts counting again.
 The reset can be triggered by measurement device or by HA itself (utility sensors) at any time.

 It's important to understand this concept, because it makes common methods like sum or delta not applicable to such evolving data.
 Managing it using common SQL might be pretty complex.